Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 • Conventional wiper blades: Typically found on older vehicles, these consist of a flat squeegee head with a frame to clear water from the glass.
 They’re often the cheapest variety.

 • Hybrid wiper blades: These combine a conventional metal frame with a beam blade, giving you the best of both worlds.
-They tend to fall in the middle as far as price range.
+They tend to fall in the middle of the price range.

-Cheaper blades will not last as long.
-For a quality set of windshield wipers, you can expect a full 12 months of use but only half that with cheaper options.
+Cheaper blades will not last as long as premium options.
+You can expect a full 12 months of use from a quality set of windshield wipers, but only half that with cheaper options.

 Which one works best?
 Like many contentious match-ups, the answer is: it depends.
 Silicone is better in cold weather (as it doesn’t seize or freeze up like rubber) and is made to last at least twice as long as conventional wipers.
 However, it’s much more expensive.